 As the form contains a lot of personal information, it’s important that the form is kept somewhere safe to ensure their privacy is protected.
 Do not give it to anyone you do not know or trust.

 Keep a note of who has the form as you will need to provide them with further copies should you need to update the form.
-Be mindful that you will need to update the form if your parent moves out of their present address or changes their appearance, for example they get new glasses or a new hairstyle.
+Be mindful that you will need to update the form if your parent moves out of their present address or changes their appearance, for example they get new glasses.

 While the act of walking is good for them, the worry that that they could become disorientated and lost is very real.
 If you are able to, accompany your parent on their walks and try to establish what the purpose of the walk is.
-Possible reasons for leaving the house to go for a walk include:
+Possible reasons for leaving the house include:

 - They walk to occupy themselves and it can give them a sense of purpose